isb-cgc/examples-Compute/README.md

 This repo contains computational examples for use in conjunction with the ISB-CGC platform.

-Current examples include how to run CWL workflows on a single VM, and how to use Grid Engine.
+Current examples include how to run workflows on a cluster using Kubernetes, how to run CWL workflows on a single VM, and how to use Grid Engine.
 Additional examples will be added as new use-cases are defined and implemented.

+* **Using Kubernetes**
+  *  **kubernetes**: contains code and examples for running an arbitrary DAG specified as either a JSON formatted file or a python dictionary

 * **Using CWL (Common Workflow Language)**
-  *  **cwl-deployment**: instructions on how to get set up on a single GCE VM to run CWL workflows;
   *  **cwl-examples**: several examples of specific CWL workflows